New Zealand 2010 "Ancient Reptiles of New Zealand"

 These stamps and coins were produced by Eklektus Inc - a collective that produced innovative visitor experiences in New Zealand and overseas.

-The team was excited to design the stamp and the coin sets of prehistoric reptiles, as it provided an opportunity to bring to physical products a sense of engagement typically found in walk-through exhibitions.
+The team was excited to design the stamp and coin sets of prehistoric reptiles, as it provided an opportunity to bring to physical products a sense of engagement typically found in walk-through exhibitions.

 The stamp presentation pack includes a map that shows the migration of prehistoric reptiles across the ancient supercontinent of Gondwana.
 It includes background information about the reptiles and even a couple of surprises.
 The coin case is beautifully crafted leather, designed to represent the adventurer’s journal.